-Vitaminwater: the name itself conjures up an image of a healthsome beverage full of vitamins and minerals.
+Among the colorful diet sodas and sweet teas on the market, in the year 2000, one stood above them all: Vitaminwater.
+Now a household name, Vitaminwater conjures up an image of a healthy beverage full of vitamins and minerals.
 Unfortunately, clever names and colorful beverages are not often indicators of a nutritious product, especially not when that product is made by the Coca-Cola Company.
-So, is vitaminwater good for you?
-The answers as to why it isn’t might surprise you.

-According to Healthline, most of the sugar found in vitaminwater comes from crystalline fructose, a purified form of fructose that can apparently cause a host of health issues if consumed in excess.
-This is only in the U.S., though.
-Most other countries flavor their vitaminwater with sucrose or cane sugar.
+According to Healthline, most of the sugar found in Vitaminwater comes from crystalline fructose, a purified form of fructose that can cause a host of health issues if consumed in excess, but this is only in the U.S. Most other countries flavor their Vitaminwater with sucrose or cane sugar.

-You heard us correctly.
-According to EcoWatch, vitaminwater contains a number of vitamins and micronutrients that most people are already getting more than enough of.
-Vitaminwater comes in a slew of flavors and all of them contain vitamin B, vitamin C. Some contain smaller amounts of vitamins A and E, as well as potassium, magnesium, manganese, chromium, and zinc.
+According to EcoWatch, Vitaminwater contains many vitamins and micronutrients that most people already get.
+Vitaminwater comes in many flavors, all containing vitamins B and C. Some contain smaller amounts of vitamins A and E and potassium, magnesium, manganese, chromium, and zinc.

-The thing is, the average person's diet is rarely lacking in vitamins B and C. Vitaminwater contains 50 to 120 percent of a person's daily value of vitamin B, and 50 to 150 percent of a person's recommended daily value of vitamin C. These aren't harmful amounts, mind you, as those vitamins are water-soluble and any excess vitamins are usually washed out of the body with a person's urine.
+The average person's diet rarely lacks vitamins B and C. Vitaminwater contains 50 to 120 percent of a person's daily value of vitamin B and 50 to 150 percent of a person's recommended daily value of vitamin C. Thankfully, these aren't harmful amounts as those vitamins are water-soluble, so any excess vitamins are usually washed out of the body with a person's urine.

-Drinking too much Vitaminwater can harm your body.
+Drinking too much Vitaminwater could harm your body.

-According to Healthline, increased supplemental use of vitamins A and E has actually been associated with an increased risk of premature death.
-A single vitaminwater on its own doesn’t contain any excess percentage of these vitamins, but if you start drinking the stuff daily, you could begin to reach those excessive levels.
+According to Healthline, increased supplemental use of vitamins A and E has been associated with an increased risk of premature death.
+A single Vitaminwater doesn’t contain any excess percentage of these vitamins, but if you start drinking daily, you could begin to reach those excessive levels.

-Add to that the increased sugar and caloric intake that a vitaminwater provides, and you might find your weight or your blood sugar levels also beginning to reach unsafe levels.
-A little bit of vitaminwater can be a refreshing, sweet treat on a hot day.
+Add to that the increased sugar and caloric intake that a Vitaminwater provides, and you might find your weight or blood sugar levels also beginning to reach unsafe levels.
+A little Vitaminwater can be a refreshing, sweet treat on a hot day.
 It might even provide a caloric boost of vitamin-infused energy, but it should most definitely be used in moderation.